 A katabatic wind is a prominent feature of the surface wind system over Antarctica.
 Figure 11e shows temperature and wind in R2 over the Antarctic Peninsula.
 The coastal katabatic winds are not apparent.
 In the downscaled analysis, however, prominent katabatic winds appear over the eastern coast of the peninsula.
-This difference looks quite remarkable.
-However, it should be mentioned that large-scale katabatic winds are already reasonably well simulated in the coarse resolution reanalyses over flat terrain and slopes, such as over the coastline of Eastern Antarctica (Parish and Cassano, 2001), and the improvement in the downscaled analysis is not so significant over those areas.
-Since the width of the Antarctic Peninsula is at most 500 km with complex topography, the downscaling was capable of producing small-scale details that R2 could not represent.
+This difference looks remarkable.
+However, note that large-scale katabatic winds are already reasonably well simulated in the coarse-resolution reanalyses over flat terrain and slopes, such as over the coastline of eastern Antarctica (Parish and Cassano 2001), and the improvement in the downscaled analysis is not so significant over those areas.
+Because the width of the Ant-